daviddewhurst/CrimsonSkyline.jl/README.md

 This is a trace-based universal probabilistic programming language embedded in Julia.

+Nice-to-haves:
 + Inference is programmable.
 For example, Metropolis-Hastings is implemented simply by incrementally modifying traces with user-defined proposal kernels.
     However, there are also user-friendly default inference routines built-in.
 + It includes a library of composable effects that change the interpretation of a program's stochastic compute graph.

+Why-wouldn't-you-haves:
++ As a Julia library should, it actually supports multiple dispatch.
+(C.f. other universal PPLs embedded in Julia that do not.)

+Pet-peeve-haves:
++ It doesn't define any macros.
++ It doesn't maintain any global state, e.g., there is no global parameter store.
+All inference is controlled locally by both the (user-defined) inference program and nodes themselves.

+## Inference algorithms
 CrimsonSkyline.jl currently supports three families of sampling-based inference algorithms:

 + Importance sampling